top of page

 logos BPS etc.PNG

-If you would like to find out if we could work together then the first step is to contact me via email eatonkorinna37@gmail.com to book an initial 15 -20 minute telephone consultation.
+If you’d like to explore the possibility of working together, the first step is to get in touch via email at eatonkorinna37@gmail.com to arrange an initial 15–20 minute phone consultation.

 Psychological Therapy